tdyer/rails-overview-lesson/ControllerUpdate.md

 ## Objectives

-* Create a route to show a HTML form, used to create a movie.
+* Create a route to show a HTML form, used to edit a movie.
-* Create a ActionController#new action used to display this form.
+* Create a ActionController#edit action used to display this form.
+* Use a View Partial for the movie form.
 * Create a View to generate this form.
-* Create route to create a movie.
+* Create route to update a movie.
-* Use Strong Parameters to create a movie.
-* Use respond_to to generate multiple movie representations.

 ## Model, View, Controller (MVC)